 Non-school sponsored events include family vacations, illness, medical appointments, driver license exams, college visits, weather delays and suspension.

 Parents and guardians are asked to notify the Attendance Clerk by calling AHA’s direct attendance line at 612-798-0760 by 10 a.m. the day of the absence, and to leave a phone number where they can be reached that day.
-(No attendance calls should be made to the AHA main office) If a student is not in school and notification has not been received by that time, the attendance office will call home or the parent/guardian’s place of employment.
+(No attendance calls should be made to the AHA main office) If a student is not in school and notification has not been received by that time, the attendance office will call the parent/guardian’s numbers on file.
 An absence not excused by a parent/ guardian is considered a skip and results in detention and zero credit for each class missed.
+In the event of online schooling, parents are still required to call the attendance line or email the attendance clerk when a student is unable to attend.

 Students involved in cocurricular activities who are absent or arrive after 10 a.m., or are sent home during the school day due to illness or for disciplinary reasons, may not practice, compete or perform in their activity for that day.
 The Athletic or Activities Directors handle exceptions to this policy.